 Although a team of experts was hard at work getting her manuscript ready, she gratefully accepted my offer to take a look at it.
 When I read it, I was shocked at the issues the copyeditor had overlooked.
-More seriously, my friend unknowingly was guilty of both plagiarism and a copyright violation.
+More seriously, my friend unknowingly was guilty of a copyright violation.
 No one on the team was concerned that she hadn’t sought permission to copy a large chunk of a piece published by another writer.
 She thought crediting the author was sufficient.

 The story had a happy ending: My friend obtained permission, didn’t go to jail, and ended up with a successful book.

 Her experience came back to me last week in a newspaper story about a school district superintendent who’s been accused of plagiarism.

 In 2014, Alachua County Superintendent Owen A. Roberts self-published a book called A Framework for Improving School Systems in the 21st Century.
 He very properly listed his sources at the end.